-- Doctor Who had a character whose full name was "Romanadvoratrelundar".
+- One of the Doctor's companions' full name was "Romanadvoratrelundar".
 The Doctor told her she could either shorten it to "Romana" or else he would just call her "Fred".
 He then went on to call her "Romana", even though she said she would prefer "Fred".
 At an earlier stage in the script's development, he was going to shorten it even further to "Romy."

 - In "The Long Game", the Editor introduces "Mighty Jagrafess of the Holy Hadrojassic Maxarodenfoe.
 I call him Max."
 Although he's referred to as Jagrafess afterwards.
 There was only one successful take of that line: Simon Pegg simply could not get it right.

 - Subverted in "Voyage Of The Damned" where we have Bannakaffalatta, whom the Doctor asks if he can call Banna.
 Bannakaffalatta refuses.

 - Also the Raxacoricofallapatorians, commonly referred to as the "Slitheen" (the name of one specific Raxacoricofallapatorian clan) by characters and fans alike.

 - The Doctor's true name has been described as only being audible to children, if their hearts are in the right place, and the stars are too.
 They had other reasons for changing it, but at least "the Doctor" is something we can all pronounce.

 - When Spock's parents arrive on the Enterprise in the original Star Trek, Dr. McCoy is at a loss as to what to call his mother.
 He asks if she can pronounce her husband's family name, and she replies, "After a fashion, and with much practice."
 McCoy is relieved when she says to just call her Amanda.
 From then on, she is referred to as "the Lady Amanda", or "Amanda Grayson" (her maiden name).